US Federal Loan information

-- You must refer to the US Loans Student Flow Chart (see below).
+- You must read the US Loans Application Instructions and Flow Chart (see below).

 - You must complete FAFSA for which you will need the Guildhall School of Music & Drama school code which is G21967.
 Once you have completed this you will be emailed your Student Aid Report (SAR), please review this and make sure it includes an EFC (estimated family contribution) and details of any previous loans.
 If any information is missing or there are comments stating further information is required, you will need to make corrections and re-submit your application.
 If there is a C shown next to the EFC, further information will be required.
 Check the comments codes and make any necessary corrections.
 In some cases we may need to ask you to provide documentary evidence (such as proof of US citizenship).

 - Complete the Cost of Attendance spreadsheet (see below) and send this along with other essential documents listed in the US Loans Student Flow Chart.

 - Your application will be assessed by the Student Funding Officer, who will aim to reply within two working days.

 - You must re-apply for each academic year of study.